mthom/scryer-prolog/README.md

 distribution should be uninstalled from your system before rustup is used.

+The minimum rust toolchain version required can be found in the [Cargo.toml](https://github.com/mthom/scryer-prolog/blob/master/Cargo.toml#L13) under the `package.rust-version` key.

 Currently the only way to install the latest version of Scryer is to clone directly from this git repository, and compile the system.
 This can be done as follows:

+### From a local git checkout

 ```
 $> git clone https://github.com/mthom/scryer-prolog